Admission Criteria 2019

 Sample practice papers are available free-of-charge on the CSSE website along with full details of the application process.

-The CSSE selection tests will take place on Saturday, 21st September 2019.
+The CSSE selection tests took place on Saturday, 21st September 2019.
 Where possible, the test will be sat in the school parents have identified on the SIF.